Durga Charan Nag: Practice of the Ascetic Life

 For the last twenty years of his life, Nag Mahasaya came back and settled in his native place to look after his old father.
 Even though he was genial and non-violent, Nag Mahasaya could never withstand anybody criticising Sri Ramakrishna.

 Relationship with his devotees

-According to his biographer, there were many earnest devotees of Nag Mahasaya whom he treated with utmost care and compassion.
-The biography mentions one particular incident of his devotion towards his guests.
-He suffered from colic pain, and one day he had a severe attack when he had guests at his home.
-Even at that state he himself apparently bought all provisions for serving his guests.
-He always used to keep his guests in his best room, and once he and his wife spent a stormy night sitting and meditating under a porch.
-His income was meagre, but a substantial portion was spent for welfare and service, leaving very little for himself or his family.
-He also ran into debt as a result.
+According to his biographer, Nag Mahasaya was deeply devoted to his followers, treating them with exceptional care and compassion.
+A notable example of his dedication to his guests is described in the biography: despite suffering from colic pain, he experienced a severe attack while hosting guests at his home.
+Even in this distressed state, he personally procured all necessary provisions to ensure his guests were well served.
+He consistently provided his guests with the best room available, and on one occasion, he and his wife spent a stormy night sitting and meditating under a porch.

+Nag Mahasaya's income was modest, yet he dedicated a significant portion of it to welfare and service, leaving very little for himself or his family.
+His commitment to helping others led him to incur substantial debt.

 Relationship with his wife

-Of the devotees of Nagmahashaya, the name of his wife must be mentioned first.
-According to Sarat Chandra Chakravarty who was very closely associated with the family, she was extremely faithful to her husband's 'eccentric' ways and regarded him as a god.
-She would be attending to all her household duties, and at the same time she was all attention to her husband and her guests.
-She would leave her bed before everybody else, and as soon as she finished her morning household duties, she would sit down for worship and meditation.
-She never took any food before her husband and the guests had finished theirs.
+Among the devotees of Nag Mahasaya, his wife is notably prominent.
+According to Sarat Chandra Chakravarty, who was closely associated with the family, she was profoundly devoted to her husband's unconventional practices and revered him as a divine figure.
+She diligently attended to her household responsibilities while remaining attentive to both her husband and their guests.
+She rose early, well before others, and after completing her morning chores, she dedicated herself to worship and meditation.
+She consistently refrained from eating until her husband and the guests had finished their meals.